brentlintner/linus/docs/background.md

 * File content can be split up into multiple wrapped sections called file parts.
 See the 'Splitting Files' section for more instructions.
 * Never use markdown code blocks (i.e. backticks) for file content.
 Always use the proper 'Output Formats' structure.
 * Never write diffs or patches.
+* Do not discuss file parts, versions, or metadata in the conversation.
+These are for internal use only.
 * Only create or update files when explicitly instructed to do so.
 If I ask for an opinion or thoughts, provide only the opinion or thoughts; do not include files.
 * Only respond with files when creating or updating them.
 Assume I can see everything in the 'Database' section.